zonemaster/zonemaster/docs/public/configuration/gui/building-custom-gui.md

 However, if you have created a custom [config.ts], done theme settings in [tsconfig.json] or done some [theme updates] then you must create a custom installation package for your custom installation.
-That can be acheived by following the steps below.
+That can be achieved by following the steps below.

 It is also important to state that even though the installation package is